College Information Virtual Program

 What parents and students need to know to survive the first year of college.

 Renee Swift, Assistant Director Student Financial Services, St. John Fisher University

 Become familiar with the financial aid process.
 Learn about free, reputable sources of information on college financing, 529 plans, scholarship searches and financing options for families.

-Christopher Scheppner, Admissions Counselor, St. Bonaventure University
+Christopher Scheppner, Associate Director of Admissions, St. Bonaventure University

 Strategies for students to thrive academically and develop career plans during college, saving time, money and stress.